 If you like flowers, or gardens, or quiet restful places, or great views, you'll love this park.
 In the old town go up the Rue Saint Esprit to where it turns and becomes Rue Barbacane.
 Facing the Porte Barruc archway, follow the steps to up to the right through a small gate, and into a lush other world.
 (It's open from 8h00 until evening.)

-The park is peaceful and quite, with benches or low walls for sitting and resting.
+A myriad of walkways and steps leading to different levels or through small arches into adjacent plots take you through a lush, green and colorful environment.
+Olives, pines and other trees provide shade in extensive gardens full of Mediterranean plants.
+The park is peaceful and quiet, with benches or low walls for sitting and resting.
 There's a great view of the coast from here, and down across the roofs of the town, including the observation table below.
 High above and behind the park, you can see the lookout point at the Chateau ruins with an even further view.

 At the top of the park is the Les Palmiers district, where the ramparts of the Villa de Noailles are being rebuilt.
-A road from here goes around the hill to the right, circling up to the Chateau ruins to the top, apparently a 45-minute walk.
+A road from here goes around the hill to the right, circling up to the Chateau ruins to the top, about a 45-minute walk.

 The Seaside and Presqu'ile de Giens

-The seaside and out onto the peninsula Presqu'ile de Giens is typically seaside resort, but perhaps more crowded than most.
+The seaside and out onto the peninsula Presqu'ile de Giens [Hyères Coast Map] is typically seaside resort, but perhaps more crowded than most.
 It's lined with campsites, hotels, tourist shops, traffic, restaurants and attractions, in a setting of salt marshes and umbrella pines.
 A popular attraction is the large Magic World fun park, on the D42 road just west of Hyères-Plage.

 The Presqu'ile has the village of Giens, a little port, and the Tour-Fondue with an old fortress and the ferry to the islands of Porquerolles, Port-Cros and Levant.
 Just off the point are the little islands of Petit Ribaud and Grand Ribaud: pretty, but without access.
 The fortress is picturesque, sitting on a promotory jutting into the sea.
 You can clamber up the rocks (a bit dodgy) and walk around the base of the fort, but there's not much point.
 La Tour-Fondue itself has a pretty little inlet, with a few fishing boats anchored.